 This tutorial shows you how to apply appropriate structural markup to tables.
 It includes the following pages:

-Multi-directional Tables: For tables with unclear header directions, define the direction of each header by setting the
+Tables with two headers have a simple row header and a simple column header: For tables with unclear header directions, define the direction of each header by setting the

-rowgroupvalues of the
+rowgroupvalues of the scope attribute.

-Multi-level Tables: For tables that are so complex that header cells can’t be associated in a strictly horizontal or vertical way, use
+Tables with multi-level headers have multiple header cells associated per data cell: For tables that are so complex that header cells can’t be associated in a strictly horizontal or vertical way, use

 headersattributes to explicitly associate header and data cells.